 - Songs maybe recorded outside Australia and may include backing musicians/vocalists from outside Australia.
 The competition is about song writing not production or recording.

 - The songs must be submitted with an MP3 (128kbps) and a pdf (for lyrics) via the online entry platform provided by Song Central.
 All entries to this competition, must be via online.

 - The judge’s decision is final and the TSA will not enter into any discussion regarding the results, rules or the process of the competition.

 - In entering the contest the entrant has deemed to have read, understood and agreed to the rules associated with entering the TSA Song writer Salute Awards competition.

 - The TSA cannot be held responsible for any perceived digression or non-compliance in any matter.

 - Offensive material, or songs containing language not deemed to be acceptable by the judges i.e. swearing / foul language will not score well in the competition – so don’t waste your entry fee.

 - Trophies will be awarded to the writers of a winning song.
 A maximum of three trophies will be awarded to the writer and any co-writers.
-Should more co-writers be involved, additional trophies may be ordered from the TSA at cost.
+Should more than three co-writers be involved, additional trophies may be ordered from the TSA at cost to the winning team.

 - The awards will be presented in January at the TSA Concert and Awards Show in Tamworth.
 All finalists will be notified prior to the Awards.
 Should they not be able to attend the Awards they will need to arrange for a representative to be present on the night to accept their Award on their behalf.
 Any transport of an Award from Tamworth will be done at their own cost.
 Please advise the TSA via email if you are not able to attend the Awards and who your nominated representative will be to collect your Award Email firstname.lastname@example.org